Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Distributed Training Pitfalls
 =============================

-The class:`~pytorch_lightning.lite.LightningLite` provides you only with the tool to scale your training, but there are several major challenges ahead of you now:
+The :class:`~pytorch_lightning.lite.LightningLite` provides you only with the tool to scale your training, but there are several major challenges ahead of you now:

-* ``Processes divergence``: This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc... resulting in hanging.
+#. ``Processes divergence``: This happens when processes execute different section of the code due to
+different if/else condition, race condition on existing files, etc... resulting in hanging.
-* ``Cross processes reduction``: Wrongly reported metrics or gradients due mis-reduction.
+#. ``Cross processes reduction``: Wrongly reported metrics or gradients due mis-reduction.
-* ``Large sharded models``: Instantiation, materialization and state management of large models.
+#. ``Large sharded models``: Instantiation, materialization and state management of large models.
-* ``Rank 0 only actions``: Logging, profiling, etc..
+#. ``Rank 0 only actions``: Logging, profiling, etc..
-* ``Checkpointing / Early stopping / Callbacks``: Ability to easily customize your training behaviour and make it stateful.
+#. ``Checkpointing / Early stopping / Callbacks``: Ability to easily customize your training behaviour and make it stateful.
-* ``Batch-level fault tolerance training``: Ability to resume from a failure as if it never happened.
+#. ``Batch-level fault tolerance training``: Ability to resume from a failure as if it never happened.

 If you are facing one of those challenges, you are already meeting the limit of :class:`~pytorch_lightning.lite.LightningLite` and we strongly encourage you to slowly convert to Lightning, so you never have to worry about those.